fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 The waiting page is shown after the QR code has been scanned and prompts the User to continue the Authentication process within their Wallet Instance.

 Relying Parties SHOULD implement the waiting page (cross-device) provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- MUST include visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
-- The page MUST include a clear and concise message instructing the User to continue the process on their Wallet Instance.
+- MUST include a clear and concise message instructing the User to continue the process on their Wallet Instance.

 **Thank you page**

 The thank you page is displayed after the User completes the Authentication process via their Wallet Instance.
 Its purpose is to prompt the User to proceed to the authenticated area of the Relying Party's Touchpoint.

 Relying Parties SHOULD implement the thank you page provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
+- MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that reinforces the page message;
-- The page MUST provide a clear and concise message confirming that the authentication process was successfully completed;
+- MUST provide a clear and concise message confirming that the authentication process was successfully completed;
-- The page MUST include a Call To Action prompting the User to proceed to the Touchpoint authenticated area.
+- MUST include a Call To Action prompting the User to proceed to the Touchpoint authenticated area.

 **Error page**

 The error page is displayed when an issue occurs during the Authentication process.
 Its purpose is to inform the User about the nature of the error (e.g., technical issue, network issues, Wallet Instance malfunction, denied data sharing, etc.) and to present the available next steps.
 For further details, refer to the :ref:`functionalities:Error Management` section.

 Relying Parties SHOULD implement the error page provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that conveys the type of error;
+- MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that conveys the type of error;
-- The page MUST include a clear and concise message explaining the nature of the error, the error code, and a simple description;
+- MUST include a clear and concise message explaining the nature of the error, the error code, and a simple description;
-- The page MUST include one or more Call To Action guiding the User toward the appropriate next step (e.g., retry, contact support, etc.).
+- MUST include one or more Call To Action guiding the User toward the appropriate next step (e.g., retry, contact support, etc.).

 Management of Electronic Attestations
 -------------------------------------